Nire1317/Nire1317/README.md

 # 👋 Hello there!
 I'm Nire!!

-🧑🏽‍💻👋🏽 A passionate and motivated Programmer with hands-on experience in mobile and web development.
+🧑🏽‍💻👋🏽 A passionate and motivated Software Developer with hands-on experience in mobile and web development.
 I’m always eager to explore new technologies and continuously sharpen my skills to become a future software engineer.

 ## 🚀 About Me